 The DNS server used by the PPTP client.

 PPTP users must have a valid account with the PPTP option enabled.
 See the User Manager for more information.
+You can give the users access to PPTP here by using the button or in the User Manager or Accounts Manger screens.

 Configuring Microsoft Windows

-Configuring Windows XP
+Configuring Windows 10

-Click on Network Connections.
+Click on Network and Internet.

 PPTP requires special software when passing through firewalls.
 This feature is included with ClearOS.
 However, there is one important restriction for PPTP pass-through mode: a PPTP server must not be running on the same gateway that has PPTP connections crossing it.